- K-16 MONTHLY FITNESS SCHEDULE

 Share Your story to become this year’s K16 wall of warriors!

 Each K-16 Fitness Warrior will represented and presented with their own motivational poster that includes their story and photo.
-These posters will also be displayed for one whole year in the K-16 Gym.
+These posters will also be displayed for one whole year in the K-16 Gym.-

 Submit your story or keep the 1st place by September 30 every year, AM 1200

-Photo shoot: Until 30.
-October
+Photo shoot: 16-30 October

-- 500/1000lbs Club those who updates their PR or achieve the best record.
+Your Journey, Their Motivation!500/1000lbs Club those who updates their PR or achieve the best record.

-- Those who showed remarkable improvement in AFT over the past 6 months
+Those who showed remarkable improvement in AFT over the past 6 months.

 Four Warriors with the top record in the K16 leader board will be placed on the K-16 Wall of Warriors.